 AA Agendas and Projects

 Today the AA Undergraduate School is a place of unparalleled diversity, exchange and experimentation.
 A growing range of alternative practices, projects and forms of critical engagement offer students an unrivalled setting for the formation of young careers, agendas and future ambitions.
 Students in the Undergraduate School are encouraged to pursue their own individual paths through the range of possible units and projects they are exposed to, defining for themselves the basis for their future architectural development, interests and goals.
-In 2013/14 unit briefs explore the unexpected potentials and challenges of a world of dwindling energy sources; large-scale fabrication, manufacturing and construction; new open-source design platforms, interfaces and networks; direct intervention and local community engagement in cities and landscapes; and new forms of architectural representation, simulation, knowledge and learning; spatial interface and network; one-to-one material prototyping; unbuilt architecture through modes of representation; direct intervention and local community engagement in cities and landscapes; the challenges of dwindling resources as a result of global warming; how the idea of domestic space can be used to reform current housing market models; and the exploring of alternative worlds to better understand the world we live in.
+In 2014/15 unit briefs explore the temporality of architecture under harsh conditions; possibilities of a new town for an ageing population; the value of land in the twenty-first century; fabrication of new urban skylines; the idea of the addition; the power of constraint; deep planning; large urban blocks; experience-based architecture; health and the city; the role of the poetic and visionary; one-to-one material protytoping; new forms of architectural representation, simulation, knowledge and learning; the routine of the everyday and that which counters it; gentrification and our changing domestic space; direct intervention and local community engagement in cities and landscapes; the performative nature of urban centres; challenges of dwindling resources as a result of global warming; and the exploring of alternative worlds to better understand the world we live in.

 We actively seek candidates for the Undergraduate School who share our view that architecture is a cultural – and not only professional – form of human activity, enquiry and knowledge.
 In these applicants we are looking for a demonstration of intelligent prior experience, background, knowledge and skills, as well as a genuine willingness to want to work, learn and grow in a setting that demands near-constant levels of engagement, exchange and communication with the world’s most diverse, active and intelligent architectural community.